pandas-dev/pandas/doc/source/development/contributing.rst

 Finally, make the pull request
 ------------------------------

 If everything looks good, you are ready to make a pull request.
 A pull request is how code from a local repository becomes available to the GitHub community and can be looked at and eventually merged into the main version.
 This pull request and its associated changes will eventually be committed to the main branch and available in the next release.
 To submit a pull request:

 #.
 Navigate to your repository on GitHub
 #.
-Click on the ``Pull Request`` button
+Click on the ``Compare & pull request`` button
 #.
 You can then click on ``Commits`` and ``Files Changed`` to make sure everything looks
    okay one last time
+#.
+Write a descriptive title that includes prefixes. pandas uses a convention for title
+   prefixes.
+Here are some common ones along with general guidelines for when to use them:

+    * ENH: Enhancement, new functionality
+    * BUG: Bug fix
+    * DOC: Additions/updates to documentation
+    * TST: Additions/updates to tests
+    * BLD: Updates to the build process/scripts
+    * PERF: Performance improvement
+    * TYP: Type annotations
+    * CLN: Code cleanup

 #.
 Write a description of your changes in the ``Preview Discussion`` tab
 #.
 Click ``Send Pull Request``.